This article explains the cause and what has been done to resolve this issue in the latest builds.

 The quick answer is to just update to the latest code.
 Read on for more details…

-Winthrop Development Consultants is pleased to announce Build 14 of release of Visual Studio Integration Toolkit (VSIT) for Microsoft Dynamics GP was released on 10-Jul-2018.
+Winthrop Development Consultants is pleased to announce Build 14 of Visual Studio Integration Toolkit (VSIT) for Microsoft Dynamics GP was released on 10-Jul-2018.

 This build incorporates further improvements to the underlying Registration and Update Check systems required for the transition of the distribution channel to Winthrop Development Consultants.